cyrus-/typy/README.md

    > "I'm not about to spend months rewriting all of these Python statistics routines!"

-   > "Mathematical elegance seems nice and all, but my 3D-printed e-toaster only has Python bindings."
+   > "Mathematical elegance seems nice and all, but my 3D-printed e-toaster has great Python bindings."

    > "The rest of my research group uses Python, and we need to be able to interface with each other's code cleanly!"